danReynolds/SummonerExpert/README.md

 **Performance**:

-Query: Ask something like, "How is Bard doing as Support?"
+Query: Ask something like, "How is Bard doing?"

 Response: "Bard got worse in the last patch and is currently ranked 13 with a 47.68% win rate and a 7.46% play rate as a Support."